// printf("Hell0 W0rld / 전 세계 여러분 안녕하세요 / 你好,世界 / Merhaba Dünya / مرحبا بالعالم / Olá Mundo / こんにちは世界 / всем привет");

 Feb - March 2020

-Worked on a team to designe an App to encourage personal fitness with online competitive modes as well as social media motivation.
+Worked on a team to design an App to encourage personal fitness with online competitive modes as well as social media motivation.

 March - April 2020